emilyst/home/README.md

     home push

-Pulling them down is somewhat more awkward because submodules will need updates, and any Vim configuration changes will need to need to take effect (and override any persisting configuration in saved views).

-I use this command right now.
-It updates each submodule so that each stays on the "`master`" branch.
+When I pull them down, I also run a command which pulls down any [submodule](#submodules-1) updates I've pushed up previously.
+The command I use will discover which commit I've updated that submodule to, and then it will rebase the submodule's current branch onto that commit.
+(This prevents each submodule from being in a "detached HEAD" state at all times so that I can work inside that submodule like a normal Git repository more easily.)

-    home pull && home submodule update --remote --rebase --init --jobs 8 \
+    home pull && home submodule update --init --rebase
-      && rm -rf ~/.vim/local/view/*

 In my [`$HOME/.gitconfig`](.gitconfig), there is an alias that sets `supdate` to do that awkward submodule command, so the command actually looks like this when I type it.

-    home pull && home supdate && rm -rf ~/.vim/local/view/*
+    home pull && home supdate

 Submodules
 ----------

-Several submodules are used to extend my home repository with functionality from other repositories.
-Git submodules are crude, but I've been using them a long time.
+In several cases, my home directory includes the entirety of a project from elsewhere.
+Many of my Vim plugins are included this way since they have their own Git repositories on GitHub.
+Therefore, I add them to the home repository as [submodules], allowing me to incorporate those repositories into my own, yet keeping them and their histories distinct.

+There is a little complexity involved.
+I have to check the submodules for updates and commit those updates to my home repository on a regular basis.
+When updates have been added in one place, I need to pull down the updates in another place.

+At the same time, though, there are advantages.
+Updates aren't
+automatic: I opt into them.
+I know what each update is, and I incorporate it intentionally into the home repository.
+I can _undo_ any update.
+Finally, I can track down an update to a submodule which affected my configuration deleteriously using `git-bisect(1)`.

 Adding a new submodule also has to be forced, due to the global ignore rules.
 I always do this with relative paths.